phosfuldev/phos_website/_posts/2024-10-05-public-acknowledgement-about-Liv-and-Mukta;-documenting-and-responding-to-comments.md

 C1: launching a DARVO campaign is not a mistake.
 You really should delete these posts.
 It remains unclear whether @Mukta understands that it’s not about the lack of CW, it’s about sexual harassment towards someone who was very public about their sexual assault.
 At this point, you both should apologize for wasting people’s time and energy trying to sort through abuse apology.
 You did not apologize to me for publicly gaslighting me in these comments while I tried (very generously) to break down why all of this is wrong.

+C1 (replying to Mukta): the fact that you're naming a rape fantasy as a resistance poem is truly off the mark and until you realise that, I don't think there's anything further to say but I haven't seen any accountability for you engaging in sexual harassment.

-Me (responding to C1): i was more acknowledging and admitting, that me suggesting that "Liv should respond" is a mistake. me making this post was very intentional and absolutely not a mistake.
+Me (replying to C1): i was more acknowledging and admitting, that me suggesting that "Liv should respond" is a mistake. me making this post was very intentional and absolutely not a mistake.
 I apologise for saying Liv should have responded.

-Me (responding to C1): rape fantasy 😂😂😂 you defining Mukta's action for them. calm down pls.
+Me (replying to C1): rape fantasy 😂😂😂 you defining Mukta's action for them. calm down pls.
 I started to make a new post to more deeply address these comments and I'm actually very close to being done but I'll add these 2 new ones too

 C1: your responses are disturbing.
 It is clear that you nor anyone else are going to keep Mukta accountable and quite frankly, y’all deserve each other.
 I personally wouldn’t weaponize my identity after sexually harassing someone and launch a DARVO campaign against a survivor of sexual assault but that’s just me.